andersmh/Lambda/README.md

 # Lambda
-An overview of lambda and how it works
+Overview of lambda and how it works